Spruce up your outdoor area in no time with these useful balcony renovation tips

 There are several water fountains available in the market these days – some musical while others have several lights.
 We’re not saying invest in an elaborate one but house a small to medium sized one in a corner, depending on the size of your balcony, to elevate your décor.
 Alternately, you can opt for a bird bath as well.

 7. Hanging planters

 Make the most of every inch of your balcony, including walls and railings.
 If you’re one with a green thumb and want to grow as many plants as possible, flower baskets are your best friend.
 You can suspend these from the wall and the railing as well.

-You aren’t going to use the balcony only during the day time, so think about what kind of lighting you want in this space.
+You aren’t going to use the balcony only during the day time, so think about what kind of lighting you want in this space when planning your Home Interior Design.
 If you want a warm glow, hurricanes, paper lanterns, fairy lights, etc, will do the trick.
 But if you want proper lighting, opt for LED discs or even wall sconces.